On the first day of Digital Marketing Planning, my boss (or client) suggested to me that we need:

 - Build in more specifics, avoid the “so what” headline, make headlines and subheads scan-able, write the copy in a conversational tone, use strong action words, lead with power words, get the “you” in there, use the 7 emotional drivers, edit to be lean, and incorporate keywords for SEO.

 On the eleventh day of planning, my boss then wanted to know:

 - Overall traffic trends over time, Traffic trends by channel, Organic traffic trends over time, Quality of overall traffic, Quality of traffic by channel, Email click-through, PPC click-through, conversion to leads or sales by channel, traffic to key website pages, overall website conversion to leads or sales, individual landing page conversion.

 And finally, on the twelfth day of planning, my boss was ready to review:

 - Unique website users, first-time website users, unique visitors from each channel, keywords driving traffic, growth in the prospect database, email click-through, PPC cost/sale or cost/lead, number of blog comments per post, which post topics got the most comments, which social media tweets got the most retweets, which social media posts drove the most traffic, and landing page conversion.

 Happy Digital Marketing Planning to all!

-If you need more detail on the planning points above, our new book, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing” is now available on Amazon!
+If you need more detail on the planning points above, our new BEST-SELLING book, “The Results Obsession: ROI-Focused Digital Strategies to Transform Your Marketing” is now available on Amazon!